MicrosoftDocs/query-docs/query-languages/m/m-spec-types.md

 * The type being ascribed must be non-abstract, non-nullable, and compatible with the value's intrinsic (native) _primitive-type_.
 * When a custom type that defines structure is ascribed, it must match the structure of the value.
   * For records: The type must be closed, must define the same number of fields as the value and must not contain any optional fields.
 (The type's field names and field types will replace those currently associated with the record.
 However, field types will not be checked.)
   * For tables: The type must define the same number of columns as the value.
 (The type's column names and column types will replace those currently associated with the table.
-However, column types will not be checked.)
+However, existing column values will not be checked against the new types.)
   * For functions: The type must define the same number of required parameters, as well as the same number of optional parameters, as the value.
 (The type's parameter and return assertions, as well as its parameter names, will replace those associated with the function value's current type.
 However, the new assertions will have no effect on the actual behavior of the function.)
   * For lists: The value must be a list.
 (However, the item type is not checked.)